Decathlon/tzatziki/tzatziki-http/README.md

   """
 ```

+#### URL remapping

+Each mocked host will be dynamically remapped on the local mockserver.
+This means that `http://backend/users` will actually be `http://localhost:{{mockserver.port}}/http/backend/users`

+Once you have created the mock, your calls will also be remapped, so that you can call `http://backend/users` and not the remapped url.

 #### Assert interactions

 You can assert that a defined mock has been interacted with, the same way you would do it with mockserver.